sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 The main purpose of this feature includes two parts: the first part is to monitor the running status of each process and critical resource usage such as CPU, memory and disk of each docker container.
-The second part is to auto-mitigate the unhealthy state of docker container if one of its critical process crashed or exited unexpectedly.
+The second part is to auto-mitigate the unhealthy of docker container if one of its critical process crashed or exited unexpectedly.

 We implemented this feature by employing the existing monit and supervisord system tools.
 * we used monit system tool to detect whether a process is running or not and whether the resource usage of a docker container is beyond the pre-defined threshold.
-* we used the mechanism of event listener in supervisord to auto-restart a docker container if one of its critical processes exited unexpectedly.
+* we leveraged the mechanism of event listener in supervisord to auto-restart a docker container if one of its critical processes exited unexpectedly.
 * we also added a knob to make this auto-restart feature dynamically configurable.
+  Specifically users can run CLI to configure this feature residing in Config_DB as enabled/disabled state.

 ## 1.1 Requirements